Your Minimum Wage Entitlements

 Put simply, the minimum wage is the lowest amount (or the base hourly rate) you can be paid for the work you do.

 For the majority of workers, the minimum wage is set by the Award that covers your industry or occupation.
 But there are also a variety of factors that can determine what you earn, such as your employment type, age or work capacity.

 The minimum wage doesn’t include additional payments you may be entitled to including bonuses, allowances, penalty rates or casual loading, which are paid on top of your wages.

 In Australia, we have a national minimum wage which is the lowest rate employees can be legally paid, regardless of your job or industry.
 Anything below the national minimum wage is illegal unless you fall into one or more of the below categories:

-- Young workers aged 21
+- Young workers under 21 years of age

 - Workers on the Supported Wage System